utiso/dorkbot/README.md

   --delete-target TARGET
                         Delete a url from the target database --flush-targets       Delete all targets
+  -m, --delete-on-match
-  -e, --delete-on-error
+                        Delete target if it matches blocklist item -e, --delete-on-error
                         Delete target if error encountered while processing it